-I know that not all dogs will be completely cured of canine epilepsy simply by a change of diet to either a home-cooked or a natural raw diet, and many dogs’ lives will be saved by anti-epileptic drugs.
+There is no question that changing our dog Cory over to a raw, all-natural diet was the reason that his seizures stopped.
+I know that not all dogs will be completely cured of canine epilepsy simply by a changing to a home-cooked or a natural raw diet, and many dogs’ lives will be saved by anti-epileptic drugs.
 These are decisions that must be made on a case-by-case basis by a loving dog owner and a trusted veterinarian.
 But the only commercial pet food I would choose is one that is based on the raw meaty bone diet, which is free-range and organic, such as Darwin’s Natural Selections with free-range meat and organic vegetables.

 I wish all of you who are struggling with the pain of dealing with canine epilepsy comfort and support in your own journey to find answers that will work for you.
 Cory and I hope our experience can help you fit together some of the pieces to the overall puzzle of reducing or even curing your dog’s seizures.

 Get Raw Dog Food Delivered to Your Home

 At Darwin’s Pet Products, our number one goal is to help keep your pets healthy and active for as long as possible.
 To help accomplish this goal, we provide a library of articles in the hope of providing consumers with useful information to help their pets.
 And, primarily, we produce affordable, high-quality raw dog and cat meals which we ship directly to consumers so they are as fresh and convenient as possible.
 Our meals are high in protein, gluten-free, wheat free, and are created to provide complete and balanced nutrition.
 We encourage you to learn more about our meals for dogs and meals for cats.

 Or, if you think you might want a trial of Darwin’s (at an introductory price), we would love to send you our meals and hear how much your dog or cat loves them.